1. Warren Hastings was the first ___________.

 Explanation: The Board of Revenue was set up at Calcutta to supervise collectors.

-31. Hastings’ judicial reforms of 1772 introduced two main courts at the district level:
+31. Hastings’ judicial reforms of 1772 introduced two main courts at the district level___________.

 A) Mofussil Diwani Adalat (civil) and Faujdari Adalat (criminal)